SRCF/docs/content/reference/email/hades-email-service.md

 ## For `@srcf.net` addresses

-Use the [control panel](https://control.srcf.net/member) to switch to Hades.
+Use the [control panel](https://control.srcf.net/member) to switch to
+Hades: from your member page, select _Change email configuration_ under **Email**.
 When you choose to switch your email to Hades, the control panel will explain the consequences which depend upon your current configuration.
 You will have a chance to cancel the migration after seeing this information.